 Rainer Splitt DE, b.
 1963

-Splitt pours the paint onto the surface, uplifts the pictural plane and lets the paint run vertically: Expansion, coherence and gravity form an astonishingly precise form, a colorful disegno that paradoxically reverses our expectation on how liquids move and our idea of a drop.
-On reflective surfaces, the color deletes the environment reflected in the image - on reflecting paint we recognize our colored self in the poured shape.
-Thus the viewer is not just a part of the picture; the image becomes a reflection level of one's own perception.
+Splitt pours paint onto the surface, lifts the pictorial surface and lets the paint run vertically.
+Expansion, coherence and gravity form an astonishingly precise form, a colorful drawing that paradoxically reverses our expectation of how fluids move and our idea of a drop.